johanneskropf/node-red-contrib-voice2json/README.md

    saturday
    friday
    ```
-   Can be used it in our sentences.ini like this:
+   which can be used in the sentences.ini like this:
    ```
    (what | how) is the weather (<day> | on ($weekday){weekday})
    ```
-   Where `($weekday)` references our weekday slot file, and the tag {weekday} is added for the intent recognition .
+   Where `($weekday)` references our weekday slot file, and the tag `{weekday}` is added for the intent recognition .
-   This way a sentence like *"how is the weather on tuesday"* can be recognize, and also all the possible permutations.
+   This way a sentence with the content *"how is the weather on tuesday"* can be recognized including all the permutations defined by the corresponding rule in the sentences.ini.

-   It is also possible to use the weekday slot in another intent, by using these sentences:
+   It is also possible to reuse slots in more than one intent:
    ```
    [Calendar]
    do i have (an appointment | appointments)  [(today | on ($weekday){weekdays})]